 About the Zuckerman Museum

-The Bernard A. Zuckerman Museum of Art ("ZMA") presents significant works from the University’s permanent art collection and regularly exhibits contemporary works of various media by local and nationally-recognized artists.
+A part of the School of Art and Design, the Bernard A. Zuckerman Museum of Art ("ZMA") presents significant works from the University’s permanent art collection and regularly exhibits contemporary works of various media by local and nationally-recognized artists.
 The Museum's Fine Arts Satellite Gallery in the Wilson Building features faculty, student and alumni projects.
 The ZMA also serves as a center for education and professional development.